 Some of the most effective paid advertising methods that you can use to promote your content are:

 i).
-Promoted tweets: Paid or promoted tweets is the way to go if you want to reach more followers on Twitter.
+Promoted tweets: Paid or promoted tweets is the way to go if you want to reach more followers on the social media channel – Twitter.
 According to statistics from Twitter and Nielsen, “exposure to a promoted tweet impression drove a 22% average increase in message association compared to users who didn’t see the promoted tweets.”

 Promoted tweets do, of course, cost money.
-But, if you use a reliable service, you can see a significant increase in both traffic and leads.
+But, if you use a reliable service, you can see a significant increase in both traffic and lead generation.

 There’s proof that paid tweets work.
 AirBnB needed to promote a new program of monthly sublets for customers seeking longer-term housing solutions.
 But, the company couldn’t find an effective way to reach the right people.

-Finally, the company chose to invest in paid tweets.
+Finally, the company chose to invest some of their marketing budget in paid tweets.
 They created an offer of $200 off monthly sublets to build strong interest.